What is a basketball cut?

 For the initial setup: 1 is near the left side wing with possession of the basketball; 2 fills the right side low post area; 3 occupies the right side high post elbow area.

 To start, 3 cuts down toward the low post to set a down screen with 2 as the recipient.
+Next, 2 uses that screen and executes the zipper cut through the lane towards the top.

 Following that, 2 receives the ball from 1 and has an opportunity to take the three-point shot.